-The product is a DECT VOIP Phone operating in the 1920 ~ 1930 MHz frequency range.
+The product 25250XXX-A is a new DECT handset from Thomson Inc. products operating in the 1920 ~ 1930 MHz frequency range.
 The measurements was conducted by ETC and carried out with the dosimetric assessment system - DASY4.

-The measurements of handset were conducted according to FCC OET 65 Supplement C [Reference 5] for evaluating compliance with requirements of FCC Report and Order 96-326 [Reference 3].
+The measurements of handset were conducted according to FCC OET 65 Supplement C [Reference 5] for evaluating compliance with requirements of FCC Report and Order 96-326 [Reference 3] and also according to Industry Standard RSS-102 Issue 2 [Reference 8] for evaluating compliance with requirements of Health Canada Safety Code 6[Reference 9].